Bank of America Logo

 Bank of America Logo 2018-present

-In 2018, Lippincott made thin lines, changed colors, changed the case of the lettering, and increased the letter-spacing.
+In 2018, Lippincott made the lines thinner, changed the colors and letter case, and increased the letter spacing.

 Font and Colors